vedaldi/practical-cnn/doc/instructions.md

 ## Acknowledgements

-* Beta testing by Karel Lenc and Carlos Arteta.
+* Beta testing by: Karel Lenc and Carlos Arteta.
+* Bugfixes/typos by: Sun Yushi.

 ## History